Mike Phillips demands Wales restore pride against New Zealand

 Wales coach Warren Gatland, who was away on British and Irish Lions duty, is back at the helm for the next two clashes with New Zealand and Australia.

-to the side beaten by Samoa, with captain Sam Warburton, centre Jonathan Davies, fly-half Rhys Priestland, hooker Matthew Rees and lock Luke Charteris all recalled to the starting line-up.
+He has made five changes to the side beaten by Samoa, with captain Sam Warburton, centre Jonathan Davies, fly-half Rhys Priestland, hooker Matthew Rees and lock Luke Charteris all recalled to the starting line-up.

 Wales have not beaten the All Blacks for 59 years, suffering 24 straight defeats since their last victory back in 1953 on home soil.